egarciaweb/Newsletter-Signup/README.md

 # Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Here is a quick workflow of the application at work.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For a full experience, please refer to the live [Demo](https://enigmatic-plains-08558.herokuapp.com/)_

 <!-- ### Signing up... -->
 _Signing up..._